Macroscopic-ranged proximity effect in graphite: Results and discussion

-However, the introduction of superconducting leads in the sample acts as a reservoir of cooper pairs, which is not restricted to such weak quantization.
-Cooper pairs injected in graphite from the reservoir bypass the weak quantization constraint, effectively delocalizing carriers ($\Delta N \neq 0$) and re-enabling transport by this network of superconducting islands - thus resulting in the observed behavior in $4p$ measurements.
+However, the introduction of superconducting leads in the sample acts as a reservoir of Cooper pairs, bypassing the weak quantization constraint and effectively delocalizing carriers ($\Delta N \neq 0$).
+This re-enables transport by this network of superconducting islands - thus resulting in the observed behavior in $4p$ measurements.

+Our interpretation is also consistent with previous analysis of the magnetic-field-induced metal-insulator transition taking place in HOPG, which indicated intrinsic 2e carriers in the material \cite{Kopelevich2003}.
+In particular, the characteristic magnetic field $B_0\approx 0.13$~T related to the suppression of the $4p$ transition (fig. \ref{fig_ampl_vs_B}), is very close to the critical magnetic field $B_{crit} \approx 0.11$ T associated with the suppression of the bosonic character of carriers in the system \cite{Kopelevich2003}.
+The presence of paired electrons in the absence of a coherent superconducting phase entails the existence of localized superconducting puddles.
+Hence, if the $4p$ transition is to be related to small superconducting-prone regions, its suppression should occur in tandem with the suppression of the Bose-metal phase discussed for graphite \cite{Kopelevich2003}.
+This is indeed suggested by the similarity between $B_0$ obtained here and the parameter $B_{crit}$ of ref. \onlinecite{Kopelevich2003}.

-The proposed hypothesis also accounts for the qualitatively different $4p$ behaviors observed in different samples (sharp increases or decreases of the $4p$ sample resistance below $\text{T}_\text{c}$, see Figs. \ref{fig_pristine} and the supplementary information), as well as for the scaling magnetic field $B_0\approx 0.13$ T obtained in Fig. \ref{fig_ampl_vs_B} (see the associated discussion).
-In the latter, the distance between superconducting regions estimated from $B_0$ ($d\approx 100$ nm) is now justified by considering the effects of magnetic fields on the interaction between superconducting grains in graphite, rather than on a macroscopic weak link between the two superconducting electrodes in the device.
+In the context of thick S-N-S junctions, the characteristic magnetic field $B_0\approx 0.13$ T (see fig. \ref{fig_ampl_vs_B} and the associated discussion) can be further related to a distance $L$ between superconducting regions within graphite.
+This distance can be estimated as \cite{Dobro1993} $L =2\sqrt{h/(2\pi e B_0)}\approx 100$ nm.
+Such a value is justified by considering that low magnetic fields (prior to the suppression of superconductivity at the electrodes) disrupt the interaction between superconducting grains within graphite, rather than a macroscopic weak link between the two superconducting electrodes.
 Random in nature, such grains are to present a sample-dependent distribution.
-Hinging on their size and coupling, the network formed by these grains can act as a low- or a high-resistance channel for carriers, akin to observations in homogeneous and highly granular superconducting thin films, respectively \cite{Goldman2003}.
+Hinging on their size and coupling, their network can act either as a low- or a high-resistance channel for carriers, akin to observations in homogeneous and highly granular superconducting thin films, respectively \cite{Goldman2003}.